raspberrypilearning/c3-wolfram-face-swap/en/step_1.md

 title: What you will learn
 ---

++ How to work with:
-+ Working with images in Wolfram
+    + Images in Wolfram
-+ Working with variables and lists in Wolfram
+    + Variables and lists in Wolfram
-+ Working with inbuilt functions in Wolfram
+    + Built-in functions in Wolfram

 --- /collapse ---